 - Cite external research sources.
 Once again, cite research sources to make your figures credible.
 The US Census Bureau has a wealth of free information on US residents.

-- Provide demographic information: Let’s say you want to start a car wash business.
+- Provide demographic information: Lets say you want to start a car wash business.
 In your plan, you should include information about how many residents within 10 miles of your location own a car.
-Likewise, adding gender information (if there’s a difference in gender habits for car washing), age information, etc. you can better define your market.
+Likewise, by adding gender information (if theres a difference in gender habits for car washing), age information, etc. you can better define your market.

-- Estimate the size of your true target market: by doing some simple math, such as the number of car owners multiplied by percentage making over $Y in income, you can estimate the true size of your market.
-This will be helpful in ensuring your financial projections make sense (e.g., your sales can’t be more than your target market could pay).
+- Estimate the size of your true target market: by doing some simple math, such as the number of car owners multiplied by the percentage making over $Y in income, you can estimate the true size of your market.
+This will help ensure your financial projections make sense (e.g., your sales cant be more than your target market could pay).

 5. Competitive Analysis

 The competitive analysis section of your business plan presents your direct and indirect competitors.
-Direct competitors provide the same or similar product or service as you do.
+Direct competitors provide the same or similar products or services as you do.
 Indirect competitors provide alternative solutions.

 For example, if you offer repair services, other repair technicians will be direct competitors.
 Customers doing repairs themselves and online video repair videos would be indirect competitors.